Policy Details Page

 The purpose of the district’s special education program regulations is to address program areas where state and federal regulations require specific local regulations or permit local discretionary choices.

 The state regulations governing the implementation of special education services pursuant to the Individuals with Disabilities Education Improvement Act (IDEA) of 2004 are addressed in Chapter 392-172A WAC.
 These procedures do not address all of the requirements established in the regulations.
 District personnel who are not familiar with the regulations need to contact an administrator in the District student services department if there are questions regarding special education.
 These procedures describe how the District implements its special education program.

 Free Appropriate Public Education (FAPE)

 The superintendent, in consultation with building staff, shall annually determine whether to use Early Intervening Services (EIS) funding for students who have not been identified as needing special education or related services, but who need additional academic and behavioral support to succeed in a general education environment.
 EIS may also be required by OSPI determination level and the special education director or Superintendent’s designee will work to appropriately communicate the requirement of 15% of the budget.

-The district shall annually report to the Office of Superintendent of Public Instruction (OSPI) the number of students receiving EIS; and the number of students who received EIS and subsequently received special education and related services under Part B of IDEA during the preceding two-year period.
+The District shall annually report to the Office of Superintendent of Public Instruction (OSPI) the number of students receiving EIS; and the number of students who received EIS and subsequently received special education and related services under Part B of IDEA during the preceding two-year period.

 Services to eligible special education students, age three to 21, will be provided without charge to the student.
 This does not include incidental fees that are normally charged to all students.
 Special education services will include preschool, elementary and secondary education and are provided in conformance with the student’s Individual Education Program (IEP).

-The district provides a continuum of services for students, regardless of the funding source.
-Where the district is unable to provide all or part of the special education or necessary related services, it will make arrangements through contracts with other public or non-public sources, inter-district agreements or interagency coordination.
+The District provides a continuum of services for students, regardless of the funding source.
+Where the District is unable to provide all or part of the special education or necessary related services, it will make arrangements through contracts with other public or non-public sources, inter-District agreements or interagency coordination.

 Students Covered by Public or Private Insurance

-The district may use Medicaid or other public insurance benefits programs in which a student participates to provide or pay for services required to provide a FAPE, as permitted by the public insurance program.
-However, the district shall not:
+The District may use Medicaid or other public insurance benefits programs in which a student participates to provide or pay for services required to provide a FAPE, as permitted by the public insurance program.
+However, the District shall not:

-- Decrease available lifetime coverage or any other insured benefit;
+a) Decrease available lifetime coverage or any other insured benefit;

-- Increase premiums or result in discontinuation of insurance; or
+c) Increase premiums or result in discontinuation of insurance; or

-- Risk loss of eligibility for home and community-based waivers, based on aggregate health-related expenditures
+d) Risk loss of eligibility for home and community-based waivers, based on aggregate health-related expenditures

 - A statement of the “no-cost” provisions;